 What is an In and Out Exercise?

-An’s, and out’s are a type of exercise designed to strengthen the stomach muscles.
+An’s and outs are a type of exercise designed to strengthen the stomach muscles.
 It focuses on creating muscle ‘awareness’ by maintaining one part of the body in contraction for an extended period.
-This movement is thought to create more awareness of the stomach muscles responsible for correct posture, balance, and overall strength.
+This movement is thought to increase awareness of the stomach muscles responsible for correct posture, balance, and overall strength.

-The exercise starts by lying flat on your back with legs bent at the knees and feet flat on the floor.
-Place hands behind the head.
+The exercise starts by lying flat on your back with your legs bent at the knees and your feet flat on the floor.
+Place your hands behind your head.

-Keeping your neck in line with your body, lift your shoulders off the ground as you bring both knees towards your chest.
+Keeping your neck aligned with your body, lift your shoulders off the ground as you bring both knees towards your chest.

 Hold this position for 5-10 seconds before returning to the start position.